sadmanca/aps105/README.md

 Q: What is the value of an address of a variable? {.lr}

-A: Addresses are non-negative integers (includes NULL pointer 0) that correspond to a memory location within the computer. **EACH ADDRESS IDENTIFIES 1 BYTE OF DATA.** {.lg}
+A: Addresses are non-negative integers (includes NULL pointer 0) that correspond to a memory location within the computer.  {.lg}
 - For a specific instance of a running program, variables in the same scope have the same address (obviously, different variables will have different addresses).
 - Each time a program is run, it may or may not store variables in the same addresses/memory locations.

 Q: How much space in memory does a pointer take up? {.r}

-A: Pointers take up the space needed to hold an address, which is 4 Bytes on a 32-bit machine and 8 Bytes on a 64-bit machine.{.lg}
+A: Pointers take up the space needed to hold an address; since we simplify each address to identify 1 B of data for this course, that means each pointer takes up 1 B of memory.{.lg}

 Q: Can we declare a pointer variable that pointers to a pointer? {.r}